Anchorsify/Anchorsify.github.io/_pages/Combat.md

 The 'attacker' rolls 1d20+XP/400, and the 'defender' rolls 1d20+XP/200, both adding any bonuses or penalties they have to Genjutsu and d20 rolls.
 Some bonuses may apply only to offensive or defensive genjutsu rolls: In these cases, the person using the genjutsu is the 'attacker' and making the 'offensive' roll, and the person trying to avoid being affected is the 'defender' and accordingly making the defensive genjutsu roll.
 If the defender rolls lower than their opponent, they suffer the effects of the technique being used.

+Bonuses and effects to "defensive rolls", such as from the Sixth Sense ability, or a Uchiha's Observe, do not apply to "defensive genjutsu rolls".
+Bonuses to Accuracy do not apply to "offensive genjutsu rolls".
+Things that apply to genjutsu rolls are bonuses/penalties/effects...

+ - Which explicitly mention genjutsu rolls.
+ - Which apply to all d20 rolls.
+ - From Fatigue.

 Genjutsu relies upon confusing the senses, which is a powerful tool in the arsenal of someone who relies on subterfuge... or even just a shinobi needing an extra edge in combat.
 It's quite possible to realize one's under a genjutsu, but that doesn't give any special ability to overcome its effects ("disbelieving the illusion", so to speak, doesn't actually work).
 On the other hand, it's hard to fool someone again and again with the same trick.
 Each time a Genjutsu is successfully used against you in combat, you have a (cumulative) +5 bonus to defensive rolls against that specific jutsu for the rest of the battle.

 There are three ways to break free from most Genjutsu: